-In the wake of the Las Vegas shooting, gun laws are again at the forefront of conversation.
+In the wake of multiple shootings, gun laws are again at the forefront of conversation.
 The U.S. suffers more mass shooting incidents then there are days in the year.
 The U.S. sees about 12,000 people die each year due to gun violence, which is about 25 times higher than other developed nations.
 Yet every time this happens, very little is done by politicians to stem the tide of this constant loss of life.
 So what’s different about this mass shooting?
 What will change in our approach to gun control?

 No one is going to take your guns away